 Comments: This paper has technical depth and merits.
 There are theoretical work as well as simulation research outcomes.
 However I found no discussion on future research direction and industrial implementation results which may be important for engineers in industries.

-Response: Thank you very much.
-We have added the future research directions in the conclusion section and enriched the industrial implementation results.
+Response: Thank you very much for noting this oversight.
+We have added future research directions to the Conclusions and expanded the results of the industrial implementation.

 Comments: The literature review is OK.
 Authors may review more relevant research.
 Some references are listed in the following for consideration: